CFP: Feminist Philosophy Quarterly

 - How has the history of philosophy contributed to a distorted, depoliticizing, or naturalizing understanding of responsibility?

-- What can we do to make our responsibility practices more objective, fair, and equitable?
+- How can we make our responsibility practices more objective, fair, and equitable?

 - How can we apply non-ideal, ameliorative, or decolonial methods to responsibility?

-Confirmed contributors to this issue include Kristin Andrews, Tommy Curry, August Gorman, Kate Manne, and Shyam Ranganathan.
+Confirmed contributors to this issue include Kristin Andrews, Tommy Curry, August Gorman, Kate Manne, Shyam Ranganathan, and Shelley Tremain.

 We have room for three or four more contributors, depending on the length of submissions.
 The limit is 9000 words but shorter submissions are welcome.
 Please send submissions to Michelle Ciurria at [email protected] with the subject line Feminist Moral Responsibility.